-In the realm of genetics, two fundamental terms often stand out: genome and gene.
-This term makes us understand how different aspects of an organism’s genetic makeup, each playing a crucial role in understanding inheritance, evolution, and biological diversity are interconnected.
-Let us have a look into how there are variations between genome and gene and understand the concept of gene pool as well.
+n the realm of genetics, two fundamental terms often stand out: genome and gene.
+Understanding the difference between genome and gene is essential for grasping how various aspects of an organism’s genetic makeup are interrelated.
+Both play a crucial role in comprehending inheritance, evolution, and biological diversity.
+Let’s explore the variations between genome and gene, and also understand the concept of the gene pool.

 Genome: Unraveling The Blueprint Of Life